DiMorten/osss-mcr/README.md

 python reconstruct.py
 ```

-## Instructions for Open Set training and evaluation
+## Paper 2: Instructions for Open Set training and evaluation

 For open set training, in params_reader.py, change the parameter: